Research Conducted at Veterans Affairs (VA)

 Prisoners |

 May be enrolled in VA research only with an approved waiver from CRADO.
 Requirements for requesting a waiver may be obtained by contacting the VA Office for Research Development.
 After obtaining a CRADO waiver, prisoners may be enrolled in VA studies.
 Follow the standard requirements included in the IRB guidance document.
-International research on the prisoner population will not be approved. |
+International research on the prisoner population will not be approved.
+Exemptions do not apply to research involving prisoners, except for research aimed at involving a broader subject population that only incidentally includes prisoners. |

 Go to: Research Involving Prisoners |